esraasiyamek/buildnow_AI_Task/README.md

 # Purchase Order Categorization Solution

 ## Overview
-A scalable solution for categorizing multilingual purchase order items using NLP and clustering with text embedding, developed for BuildNow's take-home assessment.
+A scalable solution for categorizing multilingual purchase order items using NLP and semantic clustering, developed for BuildNow's take-home assessment.

 ## Setup Instructions
 **1. Run in Google Colab:**